Join us and make a difference

 - To work shifts over a 365 day a year basis including night duty

-- To undertake assessment of client’s needs and support qualified nurses in formulating appropriate individual care plans taking on a holistic approach.
+- To undertake an assessment of client’s needs and support qualified nurses in formulating appropriate individual care plans taking on a holistic approach.

 - Ensure that relatives and carers of service user and feel able to communicate effectively with the clinical area to answer any queries or concerns.